niklas-enns/message-broker/README.md

 * Message order is preserved only roughly
 * No persistence

+# Concepts
+## Leaderless Replication
+Leaderless replication means, there is no central instance which decides or coordinates the data replication.
+It's much more like a peer-to-peer architecture where all nodes accept incoming data from clients and replicate that data to other nodes.
+This increases the flexibility of a cluster.
+In general, this leads to a lower consistency.
+In this particular case, it sacrifices the consistency of the message _ordering_.

+## Division of Labour
+When all nodes would deliver all messages to all of their clients, a message that gets submitted to the cluster, would be delivered multiple times, because all messages are replicated within the cluster.
+As messages should be delivered (ideally) exactly once within a consumer group, a new question arises: which messages should a node deliver to its clients?

+Based on modular hashing, every node is able to determine if it should distribute a message or not.
+For example, in a cluster with three distributor nodes, node N1 will be responsible for distributing all messages whose hashcode mod 3 is equals to zero.
+N2 will distribute all messages whose hashcode mod 3 is equals to one and N3 distributes the messages whose hashcode mod 3 equals two.

+Thus, although all messages are replicated within the cluster, the disjoint distribution to clients prevents multiple delivery of messages.

 ## Lessons Learned
 * Networking and concurrency increase the complexity (yes, we all knew this before, but I _felt_ it during development :-))
 * My development approach "High-Level Unit Testing with TDD" is great for the cases that which you (can) think up upfront.